 This is also connected to that classic adage in writing, show, don’t tell, which I try to implement in my writing every day.
 Don’t tell us how she felt… show us, through her body language and her dialogue.

 Oh yeah, and I’m also trying to cut out almost every “very” and “really” from my writing.
 I’m not really angry, I’m furious.
 I’m not very happy, I’m elated.
 Here are a few more good ‘feeling’ words to use.

 Just a few edits to go through

 What do you think?
-Do you agree with this list?
+Do you agree with this list of overused words in travel writing?
 What else would you add?